Tobi-Ade/Machine-Learning-Deployment/README.md

+This is an end to end machine learning project.
+The aim of this project is to develop a machine learning model and deploy as a web service.

 2. Build a model that will provide a solution
 3. Wrap and host in a simple web service (Flask)
 4. Build a small app (UI - CSS and HTML) that uses it